Hi there! Come in, don’t be shy.

 Then open the card below and let’s start our journey.

-THE TOWER INTERPRETATION
+THE EMPEROR INTERPRETATION

-QUEEN OF PENTACLES INTERPRETATION
+6 OF SWORDS INTERPRETATION

 Is there one God that rules the world of Tarot, or, perhaps – many Gods who dwell in the cards from the times immemorial?